 An A&E Extravaganza

-In Dallas, there’s a massive urban arts distract – in fact, it’s the largest in the country!
+In Dallas, there’s a massive urban arts district – in fact, it’s the largest in the country!
 If you should choose to move to Dallas, there is a vast array of amazing museums and performing arts centers to enjoy exhibits and shows.
-For example, Booker T. Washington for the Performing and Visual Arts, Dallas Museum of Art, Nasher Sculpture Center, Winspear Opera House and One Arts Plaza.
+For example, Booker T. Washington for the Performing and Visual Arts, Dallas Museum of Art, Nasher Sculpture Center, Winspear Opera House, and One Arts Plaza.

 Then there’s Deep Ellum, known for having more nightclubs and bars than any other district in Dallas.
-It was also known in the 20’s as a jazz and blues music haven like Ledbetter and Bessie Smith.
+It was also known in the 20s as a jazz and blues music haven, like Ledbetter and Bessie Smith.
 Dallas is a large, eclectic mix of culture and art at every corner.

 Culinary Smorgasborg

 In Dallas, whatever you’re looking to sink your teeth into can be yours.
 The city’s culinary scene is so massive and broad in its styles and types that it surpasses New York City in restaurants per capita.
 And the cuisine is diverse in its international flavor.
-Whatever you could possibly want is yours for the taking.
+Whatever you could want is yours for the taking.
 Do you want to dine on French cuisine?
 Visit Rosewood Mansion on Turtle Creek.

 Dallas is FRIENDLY!

-Dallas, TX is a city you should consider a move to if you’re looking for great economic opportunities, affordable housing, fun activities and events.
+Dallas, TX is a city you should consider a move to if you’re looking for great economic opportunities, affordable housing, fun activities, and events.
 Also, lots of good eats, and plenty of people to say hello to.

 We hope you enjoyed these reasons why you should move to Dallas.
 If you have decided to move, we can help!